Light-Workflow Runner

 • Compare runner-reported config with server-approved policy.

-Phase 5: Release and AI Workflows
+Phase 5: Release And AI Workflows

 • Add release-runner profile.